An0n-MMM/Openboi/README.md

 ## Installation

-(this will be updated on inital release, because im lazy and dont wanna type more)
+(this will be updated on inital release, because I'm extremely lazy and dont wanna type more)

 ## Important links